blackgridin/Eyecare/readme.md

-# VisionCare Eye Clinic
+# Shivas Eye Care, Clinic

-A modern, responsive website for VisionCare Eye Clinic - providing comprehensive eye care services with over 16 years of excellence.
+A modern, responsive website for Shivas Eye Care, Clinic - providing comprehensive eye care services with over 16 years of excellence.

 ## Overview

-VisionCare Eye Clinic is a professional healthcare website built to showcase premium eye care services, facilitate appointment bookings, and provide essential information to patients.
+Shivas Eye Care, Clinic is a professional healthcare website built to showcase premium eye care services, facilitate appointment bookings, and provide essential information to patients.
 The site features a clean, accessible design optimized for both desktop and mobile devices.

 ## Features